makersacademy/airport_challenge/BDD_PLAN.md

 1. Given: an airport
 2. When: I make a new airport with a non-default capactity
 3. Then: I expect default airport capacity to be overriden

+edge case tests
+---
+an Airpot "only lets harboured plans take off"

+an Airport "only lets a plane harbour once"